Last Updated on 26/06/2022

 Start getting the the guest room, powder room or bathroom ready for guests a couple of days before they arrive, and stock your home bar so that you’re prepared to offer drinks.
 You’ll probably want to have some non-alcoholic choices on hand, as well as child-friendly beverages.
 Don’t fret, though!
 You can mix lots of different drinks with very few ingredients, or simply keep a couple of bottles of your favourite wine and fruit juices on hand.

-4. Prepare for Meal Prepping
+4. Get Set for Meal Prepping

 If you’re planning on cooking a big meal for the holidays, start prepping well in advance.
 After you’ve chosen your recipes, you’ll want to begin writing up your grocery list.
 It’s also a good idea to clean out the fridge and make room in the pantry before you start shopping, especially if you plan on buying a lot of items to cook and bake with.